Join us online on March 11 to help launch a new network for action and change.

 Nonprofit or community organization

-We provide a wide range of free bilingual programs and services to over 1000 individuals each year, which include a 24-hour crisis hotline, individual and group counseling, court advocacy, support groups, children and youth programs, parenting workshops, batterer intervention, and information and referral services.
+We provide a wide range of free bilingual programs and services to over 1000 individuals each year, which include a 24-hour crisis hotline, individual and group counseling, "Rainbow House" emergency shelter, Transitional Housing program, court advocacy, support groups, children and youth programs, parenting workshops, and information and referral services.
 In addition to empowering victims and families, KAFSC also raises awareness by educating the community at large about domestic violence specific to Korean Americans.